Not all plastic is created equal: Debit vs Credit Cards

 A credit card lets you make purchases using a credit limit, a pre-approved amount of money.
 It’s money you borrow from your bank or credit union and have to pay back with added interest.

-Help manage the conversation with teens using a Teen Debit card.
-They can learn about healthy money habits with the safety of parental controls.
+Help manage the conversation with teens using a Roots Checking debit card.
+They can learn about healthy money habits with the safety of parental control.